Suduwol

 The current head of the city is Alhagie Maju Tunkara (Nov-2018).
-The Tunkaras in Gambia are all Soninke people.
+The Tunkaras in Gambia are a mix of Soninke and Mandinka people.
 They live throughout West Africa and many immigrated to Europe.

-Suduwol is home to A primary and a secondary school.
-Recently a high school has been established.The village also have Islamic school known as Madrasa.
+Suduwol is home to a primary and a secondary school.
+Recently a high school has been established.The village also has Islamic school known as Madrasa.

-Very important figures of suduwol include Ex-Chief of Kantora!
-ALH YUKASSE TUNKARA, Billay G Tunkara current MP of Kantora, Alhagie Kibily Jaguraga, Mpa Masa, Alhagie Billay Tunkara, Alh.
-Ebrima (current Imam) his son Dembo Touray Tunkara who currently lead people in prayers because the father old age. etc.

 The Soninke, also called Saraculeh or Serahuli, are a Mande people who descend from the Bafour and closely related to the Imraguen of Mauritania.
 They speak Soninke, a mande language.
 They were the founders of the ancient empire of Ghana, 750-1240 CE.
 Subgroups of Soninke include the Maraka and Wangara.
 After contact with Muslim Almoravid traders from the north around 1066, Soninke nobles of neighboring Takrur were among the first ethnic groups from Africa to embrace Islam.
 When the Ghana empire dispersed, the resulting diaspora brought Soninkes to Mali, Senegal, Mauritania, Gambia and Guinea-Bissau.
 This diaspora included Wangara, famous traders who spread far from traditionally Mande areas.
 Hence the term Wangara is used today in Ghana and Burkina Faso to describe the Soninke populations in cities and towns.

-The original text was written by;

-Bakumba Tunkara of Suduwol in 2010.